CLAIRE-Labo/python-ml-research-template/installation/docker-amd64/README.md

 In both cases, after any change, a snapshot of the full environment specification should be written to the dependencies files.
-We describe how to do so in the freeze the environment section.
+We describe how to do so in the Freeze the Environment section.

 ### Manual editing (before/while building)